 Now that we know what we’re looking for in a ball, head on over here and get the perfect birthing ball for you.

-When Should I Start to Use a Birthing Ball?
+When Should I Start to Use a Birth Ball?

-The best time to start using a birthing ball is during the first trimester.
+The best time to start using a birth ball is during the first trimester.
 You can start using it later, but I wouldn’t wait longer than the second trimester.

 The second trimester is when your baby begins to GROW RAPIDLY which means your body will be adjusting quickly to compensate.
 Using a ball as your body accommodates a growing baby will help make pregnancy more comfortable.